nf-core/website/markdown/developers/training_guide.md

 ## Key points

 - Fork the nf-core website repository, and use the `training_guide.md` as a template.
-- Add questions, objectives, and glossary terms.
+- Add scope, objectives, and glossary terms.
 - Have a checklist of what is needed before one begins.
 - Provide a walkthrough, and a link to the bytesize talk if one exists.
 - Provide a summary as key points.
 - Provide links to support and documentation.
+- Provide questions to evaluate if the learner has understood the guide content if applicable.
 - Format your markdown document using the `prettier` VS code extension.

 ## References